mvolkmann/blog/src/smalltalk/41-morphic.md

 - Open a Workspace.
 - Enter `(CanvasDemo new extent: 300@400) openInHand.`
 - Press cmd-d to "Do it".
-- Move the cursor to where the morph should be dropped.
+- Move the cursor to where the `Morph` should be dropped.
 - Click to drop it.

 `VectorCanvas` is a subclass of `AbstractVectorCanvas`,